qwertie/ecsharp/lllpg/4-lllpg-grammar-features.md

 - `x:Foo`: create a variable called `x` of the appropriate type at the beginning of the method and set `x` to it here.
 Because the variable is created separately, LLLPG must "guess" the correct data type for the variable.
 If `Foo` is a token or character, use the `terminalType` code-generation option to control the declared type of `x` (e.g. `LLLPG(parser(terminalType: Token))`).
 If you use the label `x` in more than once place, LLLPG will create only a single (non-list) variable called `x`.
 - `x+:Foo`: create a _list_ variable called `x` of the appropriate type at the beginning of the method, and add the value of `Foo` to the list (i.e. `x.Add(Foo())`, if `Foo` is a rule).
 By default the list will have type `List<T>` (where `T` is the appropriate type), and you can use the `listInitializer` option to change the list type globally (e.g. `LLLPG(parser(listInitializer: IList<T> _ = new DList<T>()))`, if you prefer [DList](http://core.loyc.net/collections/dlist.html))

-This table how code is generated for these operators:
+This table shows how code is generated for these operators:

 <table  border="1" width="640px">
 <tr>